How to: Elk Hide Tanning with Hair-on

 Flesh and salt

-On the way home from my butcher (Matt's Meats on Berger Ln, Jackson, WY), I stopped by Smith's for some non-iodized salt.
-The fresh hide was folded up in a carboard box in the bed of my truck.
+Driving back from my butcher (Matt's Meats in Jackson), I stopped at Smith's for non-iodized salt.
+The hide was folded in a cardboard box in my truck bed.

-At this stage, I planned to send the hide to a taxidermist.
-From some quick Googling, realized I still needed to flesh and salt the hide immediately.
+At that point, I still planned to send the hide to a taxidermist.
+From a quick Google search, I realized I needed to flesh and salt the hide immediately.

-I read a few guides that cautioned against salting, claiming it was unneccessary for fresh hides or only required for dry storage.
-They seemed to be in the minority.
-For hair-off hides, several guides recommend you skip salting and instead immerse the hide in a plain water bath to loosen the fur before shaving.
+I found a few guides that caution against salting, claiming it's unneccessary for fresh hides and / or only required for dry storage.
+For hair-on, those guides seemed to be in the minority.
+For hair-off, most guides recommend immersing the hide in plain water bath to loosen fur before shaving.
 (E.g., the "orange bottle" tanning solution instructions.)

-In general, the best tanning results seem to come from fresh hides.
-If time pressed, a hide can be stored in a freezer or salted.
-Caution: some tanneries don't accept frozen hides and claim freezer burn can alter the hide's chemistry and thus tanning steps.
+In general, the best results seem to be fresh hides.
+But if time pressed, a hide can be safely stored in a freezer or once salted.
+Caution: some tanneries don't accept frozen hides, claiming freezer burn alters the chemistry and tanning process.
 (E.g., The Tannery.)

 For storage, the safest bet seems to be "wet salting."
 Lay the hide flat, cover with salt, let sit overnight, then roll and store in a bucket.
-The hide will keep draining fluids, so place a brick at the bottom to prevent it from soaking.
-Periodically drain the bucket during the first few days.
-Store up to a year.
-This was my initial plan.
+Fluids will drain from the hide, so place a brick beneath it to prevent the hide from soaking.
+Periodically drain the bucket over the first few days and store up to a year.

 Materials: